-Additionally, the SRD utility provides a virtual desktop served from an HPC Utility Server where ParaView can be run as well.
+Additionally, the SRD utility provides a virtual desktop served from a graphics node where ParaView can be run as well.
 The desktop is displayed back to the user's local workstation (Linux, Mac, or Windows) via TurboVNC built into the SRD software.
 Click here for more information regarding SRD.

 Downloading the customized HPC Client-Server Software

 ParaView installation tgz/zip files (for Linux, Mac, and Windows workstations) can be installed from the links below.
 For setup instructions, see the readme.

 ORS-Realmed users wishing to obtain this software must contact the HPC Helpdesk to request a copy.

 Kitware is aware that this version 5.7.0 has a bug with CellSize computation which will be fixed in the next release.

 - The Object Inspector Window

 - Multiview Part II